Written by Steve Hudgik February 6th 2013

 Management leadership and active worker participation in identifying hazards are essential to ensuring all hazards are identified and addressed.
 Management provides the resources and sets the example that creates a safety culture.
 The people who are doing the work will be the ones most familiar with potential hazards and they are the ones who can report near miss accidents – an important source of information needed for addressing workplace hazards.
 In addition, people are much more likely to embrace an accident prevention plan they helped to create, rather than one that is imposed on them.

-A Job Hazard Assessment (JHA) is a common approach to hazard identification and assessment.
+A Job Safety Analysis is a common approach to hazard identification and assessment.
 It involves going through every job, step-by-step, and identifying potential safety and health hazards at each step.

 Hazard prevention and control involves: